samsrabin/AGU-schedule-to-Obsidian/README.md

 # Download AGU sessions as notes for Obsidian

-Given one or more URLs, makes a set of Markown files for use in Obsidian.
+Given one or more URLs, makes a set of Markdown files for use in Obsidian.
 E.g.:

 <img width="978" alt="Example note or an AGU session." src="https://user-images.githubusercontent.com/10454527/207506110-68ac370a-a30f-4150-9c0c-0f06484761ae.png">